ChrisRDavila/The_One_API.Solution/README.md

 * 6. Program will continue to run and post a tweet every [hour] until manually exited or limit of API calls per month is reached.

 ## Known Bugs

-* _Variables set up in secret file instead of using OAuth_
 * _Twitter's API prevents duplicate tweets within a specific timeframe.
 Duplicate tweets result in a program error with status code 403._
 * _Twitter limits posts to a maximum of 280 characters.
 If the randomized movie quote is beyond this limit, our code currently trims the text and adds an ellipses at the end before posting._
 * _The current free version of Twitter API limits the amount of hourly and monthly requests.
 Visit https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api for more information.
-Requests in excess of your allotment return a Code 429_
+Requests in excess of your allotment return a Code 429._

 ## License
 [MIT](https://github.com/ChrisRDavila/The_One_API.Solution/blob/main/License.txt)

+_Please reach out to any of us for questions, comments, or concerns: crossdavila@gmail.com, josephwilfong91@gmail.com, Kyungmj@gmail.com, gt.grindeland@gmail.com, lauramhope.dpt@gmail.com_